 margaret tait residency

-The inaugural Margaret Tait Residency in 2012 was supported by the Creative Scotland Creative Futures Programme, LUX and the Pier Arts Centre.
+The second Margaret Tait Residency is supported by Creative Scotland in conjunction with Pier Arts Centre and LUX.

 The Margaret Tait Residency aims to support and develop the skills of an emerging Scottish-based artist working within film and moving image.
 It was developed for artists early in their career who would benefit from a focused period of development in a stimulating environment outwith their typical studio base.

 The winner of the 2014 Margaret Tait Residency was Glasgow-based artist Florrie James.
 The world premiere of her film O.K.
 Rick took place at GFT on Tue 24 Feb 2015 as part of Glasgow Film Festival.

 Florrie James travelld to Stromness, Orkney in summer 2014 and was based there for eight weeks.
 After the Residency, she completed a series of mentor and development sessions.

 Upon being awarded the residency, Florrie James said, ‘The Margaret Tait Residency will be great for my film O.K.
 Rick which is based in part on real court cases concerning property law in Shetland and Orkney.
 It will be so good for me to spend time with people who live in the area and on the land which I attempt to represent.
 The film looks at the way in which governments brand and stereotype cultural identity.
 The film has been written for Shetland and Orkney because of the shared history of a struggle over sovereignty, rather than to reassert a romantic notion of Island life.
 I am interested in experimenting with other ideas about why these battles against corporate notions of identity are always fought in the cities.’